 but you can only learn the complete art

-The official site for Yin Yoga
+The Yin Yoga Institute The official website for Yin Yoga Teacher Registration

 website content © Paulie Zink, LLC 2009